tuhlaajapoika/prezto/README.md

 interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.

+Note:
-This is my personal fork mostly for using enviromental variables and aliases.
-I'm learning to use git at the same time.
+This is my personal fork mostly for enviromental variables and aliases.
+Includes Termux fixes.

 Installation